 90% of businesses are already using content marketing to generate inbound leads.
 With companies pushing out so much content daily, marketers may be wondering if content marketing is still relevant in 2019.
 We aim to prove it with these content marketing statistics.

-More and more marketers are turning to blogging, podcasting, vlogging, live video, and even Snapchat to get their companies’ message out in a way that is valuable, educational, and informative to their audiences.
+More and more marketers are turning to multiple mediums.
+Blogging, podcasting, vlogging, live video, and even Snapchat help get their companies’ message out in a way that is valuable, educational, and informative to their audiences.

-While there is a glut of content published daily on the Internet, smaller brands can still compete by providing relevant, tailored content that helps prospects resolve their pain points.
+It’s true.
+There is a glut of content published daily on the Internet.
+That said, smaller brands can still compete by providing relevant, tailored content that helps prospects resolve their pain points.

 Still don’t believe content marketing is one of the best ways to generate and nurture leads organically?
-We’ve gathered the most recent statistics to show you why to pursue a content marketing strategy in 2018.
+We’ve gathered the most recent content marketing statistics.
+All to show you why to pursue a content strategy in 2019.

 Content marketing is more cost-effective than paid ad campaigns.

 Each person sees up to 5,000 ads per day.
 With so much clutter, many people have learned to tune out pop-ups, banner ads, and even pay-to-click links on Google.

 A recent study took into account the cost of hiring a content marketing team vs. creating a paid search campaign.
 For medium- and large-sized businesses, content marketing cost up to 41% less per lead than paid search.
 Average customer acquisition cost for a large company dropped from $108 to $64 per lead when they switched to content marketing.

 While it takes less time to get a paid campaign rolling, content marketing strategies generate over 4x more leads per $1000 within 36 months.

 More content = more traffic to your website.